 Overview of Sefer Shemot

 Sefer Shemot takes place over a period of 210 years, in contrast to Sefer Bereshit, which spans eons.
-Similarly, Bereshit opens with a universal history that covers global humanity.
+Similarly, Bereshit opens with a universal history that includes global humanity.
 It covers the movement of the Avot and Imahot (patriarchs and matriarchs) over a large territory—from the cradle of civilization in southern Mesopotamia into Aram, Canaan, and Egypt.
-Shemot, in contrast, concentrates on the creation of the Jewish polity and takes place in just two distinct locations: Mitzrayim (Egypt, literally “The Straits”) and Sinai/Chorev.
+Shemot, in contrast, concentrates on the creation of the Jewish polity and takes place in just two distinct locations: Mitzrayim (Egypt), literally “The Straits,” and Sinai/Chorev, the site of revelation.

 Structure of Sefer Shemot